sol/reserve/README.md

 ## DISCLAIMER
-> This is very early stage software; a proof of concept that is not meant for
+**This is very early stage software; it is a proof of concept that is not meant for production use!**
-> production use!

 ### Shortcomings